Guide to Judging Part 9: Award Deliberations

 Step 2 – Cross-Checking Award Nominees

 For follow-up interviews, it is recommended that the nominees are interviewed by Judges that have not interviewed them previously.
-If possible, put Judges together who share an area of expertise to evaluate particular awards.
+If possible, group Judges who share an area of expertise to evaluate particular awards.
 For example, Judges who have a background in programming / computer science would likely be best qualified to evaluate the finalist nominees for the Coding Award.
 This guidance specifically differs from initial interviews, in which Judges with similar expertise should be assigned to different judging groups.

 Step 3 – Final Ranking and Nominations

 The next step is the final deliberation for each award at the event.
-This step should be completed shortly after the beginning of Elimination Matches.
+This should be completed shortly after the beginning of Elimination Matches.
 Quantitative data needed for deliberations for certain awards can be obtained from the “Team List,” “Qualification Rankings,” and “Skills Challenge Rankings by Age Group” reports from the Reports tab in Tournament Manager at the event.

 If information comes to light that a team may have violated the Code of Conduct or Student-Centered Policy, either by judge observations or from Volunteer Field Notes to Judges, that team’s consideration for the judged award should be scrutinized by the Judge Advisor.
 If there is found to be merit in that information, the award is given to the next alternate team in the award nomination ranking.